David W. Coon, PhD

 • Center for Health Promotion and Disease Prevention

 Established in 2015, the Center for Health Promotion and Disease Prevention (CHPDP) is a transdisciplinary center focused on developing and implementing health promotion interventions in vulnerable populations across the lifespan.
-Through collaborative work with communities the Center aims to optimize health outcomes through individual, family, and systems-level interventions that focus on children, adolescents, and adults at highest risk for premature morbidity and mortality.
-The Center's three core functions include research, mentoring, and community engagement activities which, are guided by 8 full-time faculty and supported by team of almost 75 staff and students.
-The day-to-day activities across the center are coordinated through an administrative core with 2 dedicated administrative specialists to support faculty, staff, and mentees affiliated with the CHPDP.
-In 2017-2018, CHPDP researchers published 54 peer-reviewed publications, stemming from more than $20 million in total research funding.
+Through collaborative work with communities, the Center aims to optimize health outcomes through individual, family, and systems-level interventions that focus on children, adolescents, and adults at highest risk for premature morbidity and mortality.
+The Center's three core functions include research, mentoring, and community engagement activities which, are guided by 13 full-time faculty and supported by team of almost 82 staff and students.
+The day-to-day activities across the center are coordinated through an administrative core with 2 dedicated administrative specialists to support faculty, staff, and mentees.
+In 2018-2019, CHPDP researchers published 55 peer-reviewed publications, stemming from more than $25 million in total research funding.

 • Center for Innovation in Healthy & Resilient Aging

-The Center for Innovation in Healthy & Resilient Aging (CIHRA) will provide the ideal structure to design, build, and sustain a bold, nationally competitive venture in aging.
+Launched in the spring of 2019, the Center for Innovation in Healthy & Resilient Aging (CIHRA) provides the ideal structure to design, build, and sustain a bold, nationally competitive venture in aging.
 It capitalizes on ASU’s two overarching strengths in aging: (a) behavior change and intervention for midlife and older populations and (b) aging, disease, and disease processes.

 CIHRA leverages existing resources by engaging ASU’s faculty and students across the university with investments in interdisciplinary faculty fellows and student scholars (postdoctoral, graduate students, and undergraduate students).